paulmelis/nano-tools/readme.md

 Files
 =====

+Note: all Python scripts are developed with Python 3.x.
+They might work for 2.x as well, but this isn't tested.

 * `dump_wallet_db.py`
   - Low-level tool to inspect the contents of the LMDB database used by the Nano wallet/node software.